The Real New Testament Church

 Edenic Age

 The Garden of Eden on the renovated earth presented an environment in which God could manifest the attributes of His nature for the benefit of the citizens of His kingdom.
-The Garden provided an environment in which both the angelic and human citizens of the kingdom were utterly privileged to gain a greater understanding of the divine nature.
+It provided an environment in which both the angelic and human citizens of the kingdom were utterly privileged to gain a greater understanding of the divine nature.

 The renovated Garden of Eden was designed to facilitate intimate fellowship between God and humanity.
 Within the safety of its boundaries, the first humans enjoyed intimate fellowship with God and consequently experienced progressive growth in their appreciation of His incredible nature.

 The first man, Adam, was appointed by God as the high priest of the renovated earth.
-His priestly function was expressed in the renovated Garden of Eden through his enjoyment of God and faithful representation of His authority on earth.
+His priestly function was expressed in the renovated Garden of Eden through his enjoyment of God and faithful representation of divine authority on earth.

 The angelic host was not ignorant of the events that occurred in the renovated Garden of Eden.
 While the holy angels rejoiced, the fallen were aware that God had replaced them with humanity.
 They were saddened and angered that He had awarded lesser spatiotemporal beings with the heavenly blessing and privilege that had once belonged to them.

-It was difficult for Satan, the first high priest of the earth, to endure the public humiliation of their replacement.
+It was quite difficult for Satan, the first high priest of the earth, to endure the public humiliation of his replacement.
 Therefore, he concocted a scheme to deceive Adam, the newly appointed high priest of the earth and the representative head of the human race.
 Influenced by Satan, Adam rebelled against the authority of God.
 As a result, divine judgment ensued.

 Vertical Divider